Why We Use an Empty Dependency Array in React's useEffect Hook

 What Happens Without a Dependency Array?

-As I touched upon back at the start of this article, if you don't pass a dependency array to useEffect at all (i.e., you omit the second argument), then the contents of the effect will run after every single component render or state change.
+As I touched upon back at the start of this article, if you don't pass a dependency array to useEffect at all, React runs the setup after every committed render of the component.

 Here's that first example I shared with you again to illustrate the point: